Canada is known for its winters, and yet every year, I see everyone in Vancouver completely lose their minds over the lightest dusting of snow.

 As a prairie native, I believe that I reserve the right to judge you all (sometimes silently, mostly not so much) for your lack of winter know-how.

-I feel that it is my duty as an Experienced Authority on Winter™ to school you all on how to handle this tiny taste of winter that makes you all lose your minds.
+I feel that it is my duty as an Experienced Authority on Winter™ to school you all on how to handle this tiny taste of winter that makes you all go nuts.